Move Over, Duggars: England’s Radford Family Just Welcomed Their 21st Child

 Sue, who said she normally has a good sense of whether she’s having a boy or a girl, admitted that she got it wrong with the most recent pregnancy, guessing it would be a boy.

+The Radford family says they are set with 21 children.
 “We’ve both decided we don’t want any more,” Sue Radford told the Sun this week (via the Metro).
 “Bonnie has completed our family.”

 Sue, who has spent just under 16 years of her life being pregnant, said she is looking forward to putting her maternity clothes away for good.
 “It has to come to an end at some point,” she said.
 “The maternity clothes will be going in the bin shortly.
 I won’t miss being pregnant at all.”

-But as Radfords noted, they also made a similar vow to stop having children after having Archie last year and had trouble sticking to it.
+But as the Radfords noted, they also made a similar vow to stop having children after having Archie last year and had trouble sticking to it.